 6).
 Agent will assume all expenses in connection with selling Client's Work(s).
 However, expenses incurred by Agent in photocopying proposals or manuscripts, purchasing bound galleys and finished books for the purpose of selling/licensing performance rights and foreign publishing rights, and for messengers and overseas postage may all be charged to Client.
 Such expenses will not be billed directly to the Client, but deducted by Agent from future remittances to Client, along with a detailed accounting of such deductions.
 While legal advice is not generally needed, should Agent and Client mutually agree to consult an attorney, Client shall assume such expense, and by mutual agreement, may be billed directly.

 7).
-Agent may respond on Client's behalf to mail received unless it is personal, in which case Agent will forward it to Client promptly.
+Agent will share all business-related correspondence with Client and may respond on Client's behalf to mail received unless it is personal, in which case Agent will forward it to Client promptly.
 Client will notify Agent promptly of any change in phone number, mailing address or email address.
 Client retains the right to transfer his/her interest in the Work to a new entity (e.g. a trust, partnership, personal corporation or other beneficiary) and will notify the Agent promptly of any such sale or transfer.
 Any obligations by Agent or Client undertaken under this agreement shall extend to any party or entity to whom rights have been transferred.

 8) If any provision of this agreement is held void or unenforceable, the balance thereof will remain in force.